Returning Student Readmission

 HCC offers multiple Spring sessions, as well as a winter mini-session that takes place immediately after the Fall semester ends.
-The Spring course schedule has in-person and online courses with start dates from December 2022 - April 2023.
-Please view the Spring sessions below and click here to view the next available start date for courses.
+The Spring course schedule has in-person and online courses with start dates from December 2023 - April 2024.
+Please view the Spring sessions below and click here to view the next available start date for in-person and online courses.

 - Winter Mini 4-WK (4-week courses)

 - 2nd, 3rd, 4th and 5th 4-WK (4-week courses)